aryoerlangga/face_recognition_facenet/README.md

 This repository contains the demonstration on how to do facial recognition using facenet network.
 The code are heavily inspired by following [article](https://machinelearningmastery.com/how-to-develop-a-face-recognition-system-using-facenet-in-keras-and-an-svm-classifier/)

 ### **How to use**
+1. Clone the repo into home directory
-1. A pre-trained Keras Facenet model will be used to predict the embedding of an image.
+2. A pre-trained Keras Facenet model will be used to predict the embedding of an image.
 The model is provided by [Hiroki Taniai](https://github.com/nyoki-mtl/keras-facenet), and can be downloaded [here](https://drive.google.com/drive/folders/12aMYASGCKvDdkygSv1yQq8ns03AStDO_).
 Please save the downloaded model in [model](model) folder for code functionality.
-2. Run the scripts [train.py](scripts/train.py) to train the model.
+3. Run the scripts [train.py](scripts/train.py) to train the model.
 However, the model is trained only using provided images inside [train folder](images/train).
 You can train using more images or label by adding them into the folder.
 Train folder structure are below.

 ```
 face_recognition_facenet